-To complement the strategic guidance that the 2020 NRP will provide, Natural Resources will develop a 3- to 5-Year Action Plan that will provide a tactical approach to implement the specific activities associated with the 10 focus area programs.
-The two-pronged approach of a tactical, short-term implementation strategy (3- to 5-Year Action Plan) that complements the strategic, long-term guidance document (2020 NRP) is shown in Figure 2-2.
+To complement the strategic guidance that the 2020 NRP will provide, TVA will develop 5-year action plans that will provide a tactical approach to implement the specific activities associated with the 10 focus areas' programs.
+The two-pronged approach of a tactical, short-term implementation strategy (5-year action plans) that complements the strategic, long-term guidance document (2020 NRP) is shown in Figure 2-2.
 This will provide the agility and flexibility necessary to achieve the goals of TVA's Natural Resources Stewardship Strategy.
-This approach supports the shift of the 2020 NRP to a strategic level guidance document that will retain long term relevance, since adjustments in the implementation of the NRP due to changes such as availability of stewardship funding, new trends in public use and input from the public would be addressed through the 3- to 5-Year Action Plan.
+This approach supports the shift of the 2020 NRP to a strategic level guidance document that will retain long term relevance, since adjustments in the implementation of the NRP due to changes such as availability of stewardship funding, new trends in public use and input from the public would be addressed through the 5-year action plans.